pdjr-build/firmware-factory/modules/THR100/README.md

-The __THR100 Thruster Module__ is an NMEA 2000 module which can act as either a thruster control interface or a thruster operating interface depending upon the position of an installer settable PCB configuration switch.
+The __THR100 Thruster Module__ is an NMEA 2000 module which can act as either a thruster control interface or a thruster operating interface dependant upon the state of a PCB configuration switch.

 __THR100__ modules communicate using the NMEA Thruster Network Messages protocol described in this
 [Technical Bulletin](https://www.nmea.org/Assets/20190613%20thruster%20amendment%20128006,%20128007,%20128008.pdf).

 In control mode a __THR100__ module supports the connection of two SPST switches and responds to operation of these inputs by